irudnyts/irudnyts.github.io/_posts/2017-04-23-inverse-functions-as-a-nice-example-of-a-function-operator.md

 ---
 layout: post
-title: &#128200; Inverse functions as a nice example of a function operator
+title: "&#128200; Inverse functions as a nice example of a function operator"
 ---

 In the course I assist this spring ([Simulation Methods in Finance and Insurance](https://hec.unil.ch/hec/syllabus/descriptif/2015?dyn_lang=en)), there are plenty of places where one has to inverse a function.